History of Paris Saint-Germain FC: Rise to the Division 1 title

-Decline and Canal+ takeover
+Decline and financial crisis

-Fernandez, Jean-Claude Lemoult and Thierry Morin left before the 1986–87 season, and PSG attempted to replace them with more attacking firepower.
-Houllier signed strikers Vahid Halilhodžić, Daniel Xuereb and Jules Bocandé, who joined Rocheteau in an extremely attacking, but unbalanced squad.
-The result was a seventh-place finish in the league, an early exit from the Coupe de France, and a disappointing first UEFA Champions League campaign, where the French champions fell at the first hurdle to underdogs Vítkovice.
+Fernandez, Jean-Claude Lemoult and Thierry Morin left ahead of the 1986–87 season, and PSG attempted to reinforce its attack.
+Gérard Houllier signed strikers Vahid Halilhodžić, Daniel Xuereb and Jules Bocandé, who joined Dominique Rocheteau in a highly attacking but unbalanced squad.
+The team finished seventh in Division 1, was eliminated early in the Coupe de France, and was knocked out in the first round of the European Cup by Vítkovice.

-PSG legend Safet Sušić against Juventus in 1983.
+Safet Sušić playing for PSG against Juventus in 1983.

-PSG's championship-winning side continued to crumble in the 1987–88 season with the departure of Rocheteau.
-World-class midfielders Gabriel Calderón and Ray Wilkins arrived in Paris, but they too failed to turn things around.
-Wilkins made only ten appearances before joining Rangers in December 1987.
-After a run of seven defeats in eight matches, Houllier stepped back and became the club's sporting director in October 1987.
+PSG's championship-winning side declined further in the 1987–88 season following Rocheteau's departure.
+Midfielders Gabriel Calderón and Ray Wilkins were signed, but were unable to stabilise performances.
+Wilkins made ten appearances before joining Rangers in December 1987.
+Following a run of seven defeats in eight matches, Houllier stepped down from coaching duties and became sporting director in October 1987.

-Erick Mombaerts was appointed manager, but he also failed to steer the ship and PSG ended the year in the relegation zone, prompting the return of Houllier in February 1988 for the second half of the campaign.
-They bounced back just in time, with Daniel Xuereb scoring the only goal of the game away to Le Havre on the final day to avoid relegation with a dramatic 15th-place finish.
-With top-flight status secured, Houllier left the club in June 1988 following the end of the season.
+Erick Mombaerts was appointed manager, but results did not improve and PSG spent part of the season in the relegation zone.
+Houllier returned as manager in February 1988 for the remainder of the campaign.
+The club avoided relegation on the final day of the season, with Daniel Xuereb scoring the only goal in a 1–0 win away to Le Havre, securing a 15th-place finish.
+Houllier left the club at the end of the season.